linustux/batteryguard/README.md

 # batteryguard
-prevent undesired shutdown due to low battery
+prevent undesired shutdown due to low battery. written in bash for arch linux on lenovo thinkpad x270

+feel free to use at your own risk.